 Your interests.
 Your outcomes.
-That is what we’re all about.
+That’s what we’re all about.
 By the time people get to us they have usually been through the ringer.
 No preprogrammed, canned approaches here – instead, a plan designed specifically with you.
 In other words, you don’t simply get a therapist, you get an engaged, motivated, caring and experienced team working on what’s important to you.

 Julieann Myers, MSW, LCSW, MAC, EMDR, Approved EMDRIA Consultant and CSAT Certified